RATDistributedSystems/webserver/README.md

 2. Use Docker pull

-Coming soon ...
+`docker pull asinha94/seng468_webserver:<tag>` where `<tag>` is the date of image creation in `ddmmyyyy`.

+This can then be run as

+`docker run -p 44440:44440 asinha94/seng468_webserver:24012018`

 ## Why isn't stock Caddy sufficient?

-Caddy handles all the session management, TLS and all boring stuff, this repo is really just a HTTP handler which serves a few URIs.
+Caddy handles all the session management, TLS and all boring stuff, this project is really just a HTTP handler which serves a few URIs.
 To do this, this requires us to modify some of the Caddy source code to add in our HTTP middleware.